-As you are playing against a drone, you may gravitate towards just intonation.
+As you are playing against a drone, you may gravitate towards a different system called just intonation.
 Don't be surprised if a note sounds fine to your ear when a tuner says it's a few cents flat or sharp.
 Ocarinas are usually tuned for equal temperament, but it's easy to make the small change needed with breath pressure.

 How accurate does my intonation need to be?

 You may wonder how accurate your intonation needs to be.
 This depends on quite a few factors including the speed of the music, the experience of the audience, and whether you are playing with others.

 When you play by yourself, it is difficult to hear the exact pitch of an ocarina as there is no reference.
 This is why it can be difficult to play ocarinas in tune in the absence of prior experience.

 When you are playing with accompaniment, the margin for error is smaller.
 Songs and melodies are written to a chord progression and this implies that notes will have a certain intonation.

 In slower music with chordal accompaniment, plus/minus 5 to 10 cents is usually OK.
 If you are playing very quickly, pitch errors of individual notes are less obvious and intonation is perceived more on average.